| name | seer-code-review |

 - ❌ Forget to switch branches after fixing

-Common Sentry-io Bot Issue Types
+Common Sentry Bot Issue Types

 1. Path Resolution Errors